mth229/mth229.github.io/functions.md

 and any sub-type.
 It also always returns an integer, whereas ours returns a floating-point value.)

-Types in `julia` are a more complicated matter than we want to get into here, but we do want to list the common types useful for basic
+Types in `Julia` are a more complicated matter than we want to get into here, but we do want to list the common types useful for basic
 calculus: `Function`, `Real`, `Integer`, `Rational`, `Complex`, and `Number` (real or complex).